No Bees, No Food

 Join us in calling on the EPA to declare a nationwide moratorium on the use of bee-killing neonics.

-Tell the EPA to declare a moratorium on bee-killing pesticides
+Take action to declare a moratorium on bee-killing pesticides

 We rely on bees to pollinate 71 of the 100 crops that supply 90% of most of the world’s food, like strawberries, almonds, and the alfalfa we feed dairy cows.